We need to talk about content marketing ROI (return on investment).

 Here you can look at the engagement metrics for all visitors who found your site through a specific landing page.

-Social media engagement and referral traffic is important to keep track of because a lot of purchase decisions are influenced by peer recommendations.
+Social media engagement and referral traffic are important to keep track of because a lot of purchase decisions are influenced by peer recommendations and other social proof.
 And guess where your potential customers are hanging out?
-On social media sites like Instagram, Snapchat, Twitter and Facebook.
+On social media sites like Instagram, Snapchat, Twitter, and Facebook.

 Here are a couple of easy ways to track your content’s social media engagement:

 Tracking Social Engagement in Google Analytics

 To see how much traffic you’re getting from individual social media platforms to your website in Google Analytics, you can go to Acquisition » Social » Network Referrals.

 Even better, you can see how much revenue that social media traffic is earning you by going to Acquisition » Social » Overview.

 In the screenshot above, you can see the portion of conversions that came from social media referrals.
 Facebook makes up the biggest portion of social referrals by far in the example above, which means their Facebook content marketing ROI is in good shape.
 If they’d been pouring resources into marketing on Facebook but not seeing a lot of conversions in this screen, they’d know that their marketing was not worth the investment.

 Overall, however, if they’re focusing on social content marketing of any kind, they aren’t seeing any benefit from it, according to these analytics.